17.9.23

 I haven’t written in ages because me, Coby and Gil have been doing these crazy short overseas trips to meet up with Yasmin and family in Sri Lanka, and then Sunny and family in Thailand (it’s summer holidays in Israel, and Asia is the place to escape to).

-Once back home again, I try to catch up with my own life and art projects, with no time for to post fun blogs.
+Once back home again, I try to catch up with my own life and art projects, with no time to post these stories.

 But today I had a strong desire to write something.